 - Madhya Pradesh is the leading producer of sorbitol in the India.

 The Indian sorbitol market is driven by its diverse applications.
 It is one of the basic ingredient in various industries and is used to manufacture products like vitamin C, toothpaste, confectionery items, cosmetics, toiletries and industrial surfactants.
 The advancement and progress of the pharmaceutical industry is expected to be significant for the sorbitol market in the future.
 Additionally, an increase in disposable incomes is facilitating the growth of the food and confectionery market which is a rapidly growing end-use segment of sorbitol.
 This will eventually lead to a substantial rise in its demand.
 Another factor driving the market is the abundance of corn availability in India, which is the primary raw material for manufacturing sorbitol.
-According to the report, the production of the sorbitol in India is expected to reach a volume of 187 Thousand Metric Tons by 2023.
+According to the report, the production of the sorbitol in India is expected to reach a volume of 189 Kilotons by 2024.

 On the basis of type, the market has been segmented into crystal and liquid sorbitol.
 Currently, the production of liquid sorbitol is higher than crystal sorbitol.
 The market is also segmented on the basis of key applications with the pharmaceuticals industry being the largest end-use segment.
 The other major segments include cosmetics and toiletries, toothpaste, food and confectioneries, and industrial surfactants.
-Region-wise, Madhya Pradesh represents the biggest producer of sorbitol followed by Gujrat, Andhra Pradesh and Punjab.
+Region-wise, Madhya Pradesh represents the biggest producer of sorbitol followed by Gujarat, Andhra Pradesh and Punjab.
 On analysing the competitive landscape of the report, Kasyap Sweetners, Gulshan Polyols, Gayatri Bioorganics and Sukhjit Starch & Chemicals emerge as the key players.

 The report by IMARC group has examined the Indian sorbitol market on the basis of: